911: Devil Fish

-Wouldn’t it be great if we were devil fishing, and they had beer?
+Wouldn’t it be great if you were devil fishing, and they had beer?
 Really watery American beer!

 TV ads in the 1990s for Keystone Light beer posed questions to the audience with the phrasing, “Wouldn’t it/that be great if [extended fantasy riff], and they served beer?
 Really great beer, like Keystone and Keystone Light—bottled beer taste in a can.”